Monday, December 29, 2008

 2. If you are short of cash and are just beginning to

-an online presence, never ever use MySpace
+establish an online presence, never ever use MySpace

-(or pages on any other
+(or pages on any other social networking sites) as your

-"official" web page
+"official" web page.

 Buy your own domain name," as my good friend David Jackson says, who hosts the podcast, "The Musician's Cooler-Where Musicians Go to Trade Advice" He goes on to say, "Your MySpace page is a great additional tool for your website, but don't use it as your sole website.
 You don't own MySpace, they can change it at any time, and you can do nothing about it.
 You could lose your page on MySpace tomorrow."